JayantUppal/Computer-Graphics/README.md

 ## Description

-A list of small OpenGL programs to demonstrate concepts of Computer Graphics.
+A list of OpenGL programs using programming language C to demonstrate concepts of Computer Graphics.
 OpenGL (Open Graphics Library) is the computer industry's standard API for defining 2-D and 3-D graphic images.

 ---